HlustikP/Imagy/README.md

 Additionally, the en- and decoding routines for animated images make use of multithreading to speed up the process.

+Unlike other packages, imagy will NOT need to download additional files in order to run as an npm package.
+The size you see under `Unpacked Size` on npm is the actual size.

 ## Usage
 This library comes with pre-built binaries.
 You can install the package with